CjTouzi/repo_assignment/CODE_BOOK.md

-**This CODE BOOK was created as a part of a Course project to provide a detailed description of the dataset obtained as a result of maniplation with original Samsung data.**
+**This CODE BOOK was created as a part of a Course project to provide a detailed description of the dataset obtained as a result of manipulation with original Samsung data.**

 Steps performed in order to manipulate data are described in README file.